reiver/tell-a-story/README.md

 ## Preamble

-But before I tell you _how_ to tell a story, let me tell you a story of my own….
+But before I tell you _how_ to tell a story, let me tell you a story of my own.

+This story is about how I realized just how important **telling a story** can be.

 ¶